-Pacific Bleeding Heart is easily one of the most beloved plants in a shady woodland Northwest Garden.
-In early spring, a carpet of delicate bright to blueish-green foliage emerges from the earth, soon followed by a plethora of enchanting heart-shaped purplish-pink blooms bobbing above the leaves on upright stems.
+Pacific bleeding heart is easily one of the most beloved plants in a shady woodland Northwest Garden.
+In early spring, a carpet of delicate bright to blueish-green foliage emerges from the earth, soon followed by a plethora of enchanting heart-shaped purplish-pink blooms bobbing above the leaves on upright stems, beckoning hummingbirds and other pollinators.

 - Size at maturity: 12-18" tall, 18-24" wide